Seek Fair Benefits with Our Hialeah Lawyers

 This means that we must work to prove that your work accident is more than 50% to blame for your current condition.
 We must prove that your pre-existing condition is not the major contributing cause of your current injury.

-Fortunately, our Miami-Dade County workers’ compensation lawyers have extensive experience in handling claims involving pre-existing conditions.
+Fortunately, our workers' compensation lawyers have extensive experience in handling claims involving pre-existing conditions.
 We know how to expose the true cause of your current injuries to protect your right to benefits.

-Discuss your case with a skilled and caring professional today by calling (305) 340-2630.
+Discuss your case with a skilled and caring professional today by calling (305) 340-2630 or contacting here.
 Se habla español.